Deploy Key

 Default Permission Rules

-- Private Repositories/Artifacts: No permissions by default; scopes must be manually selected.
+- Private Repositories/Artifacts: No permissions by default; scopes must be manually selected

-- Public Repositories/Artifacts: Read-only access is granted by default.
+- Public Repositories/Artifacts: Read-only access by default

 Important Notes

-- Regularly audit token usage and revoke any that are no longer needed.
+- Regularly audit token usage and revoke any that are no longer needed